camunda-community-hub/camunda-platform-7-graphql/README.md

 We decided to use the Schema Definition Language (a GraphQL DSL) to define the Camunda GraphQL schema instead of coding it in Java. <br>
 The Schema Definition Language is very easy to understand.<bR>
-For example this is the Type Definition of the Camunda Task Entity (as defined in summer 2017): <br><br>
+For example this is the Type Definition of the Camunda Task: <br><br>
 ![graphqls TaskEntity](/src/main/resources/png/schema_TaskEntity_graphqls.png?raw=true "graphqls TaskEntity")<br><br>

 To get an understanding of Schemas please visit: <bR>